robenkleene/veep.vim/README.md

 # Veep

-## Veep

-Veep is a plugin for operating on part of lines with `ex` commands.

-Veep ("V" for visual selection because all the commands require a range [that's usually set by a visual selection], and "P" for pipe, because all the commands act like a shell pipe taking the visual selection as input) is a Vim plugin that adds helper commands for working with shell commands in Vim.
+Veep ("V" for visual and "P" for pipe) is an update to [`vis.vim`](https://www.vim.org/scripts/script.php?script_id=1195), a Vim plugin for operating on *parts* of lines with Ex commands.

-Veep itself started as a fork of `vis.vim` to tweak whitespace behavior slightly, but over time it's drifted enough in implementation and features to warrent being released separately.

-Veep started as a personal fork with slightly different whitespace handling than the original, but over time has been iterated enough to release separately

-## `vis.vim`

-Veep is an update to [`vis.vim`](https://www.vim.org/scripts/script.php?script_id=1195).
-Veep (for "visual pipe") focuses around the `:B` command from `vis.vim`, renaming it to `:P` (for pipe). `:P` takes an Ex command (i.e., what's typed at the [Vim command-line](https://vimhelp.org/cmdline.txt.html) after `:`) as an argument and applies it to the *visual selection*.
+For example, `:P sort` can sort a column of text, and `:Psh rev` can reverse on a part of a line.

+## A Brief History of Ex Commands

 Ex commands, named after the [Ex](https://en.wikipedia.org/wiki/Ex_(text_editor)) editor, which is a [line editor](https://en.wikipedia.org/wiki/Line_editor) (like [ed](https://en.wikipedia.org/wiki/Ed_(software)).
 A line editor a type of text editor that edits lines of text one at a time ([Vi](https://en.wikipedia.org/wiki/Vi_(text_editor), Vim's predecessor, is named such for *vi*sual editor, "visual" here means it shows the text buffer, whereas line editors do not show the text buffer.
 Instead, line editors use commands to display lines, e.g., `5n` moves to line five and then prints the contents of that line).

-This is all a long-winded way of explaining why Vim's Ex commands *operate on whole lines*, and what the value Veep and `vis.vim` provide, which is allowing Ex commands to *operate on a visual selection*.
-A visual selection in Vim can be either be [character-wise](https://vimhelp.org/visual.txt.html#characterwise-visual) (e.g., with `v`) or [block-wise](https://vimhelp.org/visual.txt.html#blockwise-visual).
+This is all to explain why Vim's Ex commands *only operate on whole lines*, and what the value Veep, which is allowing Ex commands to *operate on any visual selection*.
+In addition to [line-wise](https://vimhelp.org/visual.txt.html#linewise-visual) (with `V`), a visual selection in Vim can also be either [character-wise](https://vimhelp.org/visual.txt.html#characterwise-visual) (with `v`) or [block-wise](https://vimhelp.org/visual.txt.html#blockwise-visual) (with `<C-v>`).
+Veep allows Ex commands to also work with the latter two.

+## `vis.vim`

-Veep and `vis.vim` both use the same approach to facilitate operating on visual selections with Ex commands, what the plugin does is yank the contents of the visual selection to a new buffer, then apply the Ex command to the contents of the new buffer, then copy the changed contents of the new buffer, and paste back over the original selection.
-This approach proves to be surprisingly robust usually doing what you want.
+Veep is an update to `vis.vim`, and owes it's implementation to the clever trick `vis.vim` uses to operate on a visual selection: Yanking the contents of the visual selection to a new buffer, then apply the Ex command to the contents of the new buffer, then copy the changed contents of the new buffer, and paste back over the original selection.
+An approach that proves to be surprisingly robust in usually doing what you want.

 The history of this trick can be found by tracing back through from the `vis.vim` to give credit to the inspiration.
 The [version created by Charles Campbell on vim.org](https://www.vim.org/scripts/script.php?script_id=1195), links to [Dr Chip's Vim Page](http://www.drchip.org/astronaut/vim/index.html#VIS), which then further traces credit back "The original <vis.vim> was by Stefan Roemer, but this one has been radically modified to support embedded tabs.
 It appears to operate considerably faster, and has no side effects on register usage, etc."